liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Move the expando custom field tags to expando-taglib
+### Moved the Expando Custom Field Tags to liferay-expando Taglib
 - **Date:** 2016-Dec-12
 - **JIRA Ticket:** LPS-69400

 #### What changed?

-The `liferay-ui:custom-attributes-available`,
-`liferay-ui:custom-attribute-list`, and `liferay-ui:custom-attribute` taglibs has been deprecated and replaced with `liferay-expando:custom-attributes-available`, `liferay-expando:custom-attribute-list`, and
-`liferay-expando:custom-attribute`, respectively.
+The following tags have been deprecated and replaced:

+- `liferay-ui:custom-attributes-available`
+- `liferay-ui:custom-attribute-list`
+- `liferay-ui:custom-attribute`

 #### Who is affected?

-Plugins and templates that are using the `liferay-ui:custom-attributes-available`, `liferay-ui:custom-attribute-list`, and `liferay-ui:custom-attribute` taglibs tag need to update their usage of the tag.
+Plugins and templates that are using the aforementioned tags must update their usage of the tag.

 #### How should I update my code?

-You should import the `liferay-expando` tag library (if necessary) and update the tag namespace from `liferay-ui:custom-attributes-available`, `liferay-ui:custom-attribute-list`, and `liferay-ui:custom-attribute` to `liferay-expando:custom-attributes-available`, `liferay-expando:custom-attribute-list`, and `liferay-expando:custom-attribute`, respectively.
+You should import the `liferay-expando` tag library (if necessary) and update the tag namespace from `liferay-ui` to `liferay-expando`:

+- `liferay-ui:custom-attributes-available` &rarr; `liferay-expando:custom-attributes-available`
+- `liferay-ui:custom-attribute-list` &rarr; `liferay-expando:custom-attribute-list`
+- `liferay-ui:custom-attribute` &rarr; `liferay-expando:custom-attribute`

 #### Why was this change made?